 “Fair Market Value” is defined as the price a disinterested third party would be willing to pay for any asset.

-Most business owners significantly over value their business.
-Therefore, reviewing market conditions periodically will provide for a true assessment for the company.
+Most business owners significantly overvalue their business.
+Therefore, reviewing market conditions will provide an accurate assessment of the company.
 A competent CPA can provide valuable insight into market conditions for specific industries and business types.

 5. Establish a formal written agreement commonly referred to as a buy-sell agreement that will set in place the directives for the plan.